Slothkrew/slothkrew.com/xmpp.md

 In terms of the danger of data loss: There are daily backups done by our server-provider (He basically takes a dump of our virtual machine which is fully encrypted.
-So there won't be any violation of your privacy.) and we are in the process of implementing encrypted backups to at least one remote destination.
+So there won't be any violation of your privacy.) and hourly encrypted backups to a remote location.

 Plans for the future
 ----
 There are some things that we potentially like to improve in order to improve your stay here.
 This includes but is not limited to:

-* DNSSEC for slothkrew.com (That would require running our own nameservers and dealing with Godaddy's stupid way of handling zone transfers)
+* DNSSEC for slothkrew.com (That would require running our own nameservers and dealing with Godaddy's stupid way of handling zone transfers - or DNS in general.)
+* Offer connectivity via Tor, that means hosting XMPP as hidden service.
+This is currently only brainstorming.

 We can't give you an ETA on this tough.
 We are sloths after all.